martinDengis/info8004/sam-meta.md

 .footnote[Adapted from [Kirillov et al.](https://arxiv.org/abs/2304.02643), 2023] -->

-# Segmentation is the task of partitioning an image, at the pixel level, into regions.
+# Segmentation is the task of partitioning an image, at the pixel level, into regions

 ???